Risk Reduction and Prevention

 Risk Reduction and Prevention Safety

-Common sense, situational awareness and trusting your instincts will reduce your risk of being sexually assaulted.
-Following the tips below may decrease your chances of being attacked:
+Common sense, situational awareness and trusting your instincts will reduce the risk of sexual assault.
+The tips below may help decrease the potential chance of sexual assault:

 - Do not leave your beverage unattended or accept a drink from an open container.